live-clones/pybtex/docs/source/api/formatting.rst

     *Concrete mathematics: a foundation for computer science*.
     A foundation for computer science.
 Addison-Wesley, 1989.

-Pybtex contains two different engines for formatting bibliographies:
+Pybtex contains two different formatting engines:

-- The :ref:`BibTeX engine <bibtex-engine>` that is compatible with the original BibTeX ``.bst`` styles.
+- The :ref:`BibTeX engine <bibtex-engine>` is compatible with the original BibTeX ``.bst`` styles.

-- The :ref:`Python engine <python-engine>` that uses styles written in Python.
+- The :ref:`Python engine <python-engine>` uses styles written in Python.

 .. _bibtex-engine: